ricflams/aws-cert/clf-c02/notes/aws-clf-c02-services.md

 ### 6. Confusable Services

 - AWS Site-to-Site VPN: Both are VPN solutions, but Client VPN is for remote user endpoints, whereas Site-to-Site VPN is for entire network-to-network connections.
 - AWS Direct Connect: Both provide access from on-premises to AWS, but Client VPN is secure remote user access over the internet while DX is a private, high-bandwidth link from a data center.
+Also, Client VPN is encrypted and Direct Connect is not.
 - AWS WorkSpaces Secure Browser / AppStream 2.0: All enable remote access to workloads, but Client VPN connects the device to the VPC network, while WorkSpaces/AppStream provide remote desktops or streamed apps.

 ### 7. Exam Notes